 Cozumel is a really safe vacation destination, but common mishaps sometimes trip people up.

-And to truly stay safe, the best thing you can do for this trip, and any other trip you take, is to invest in a travel insurance policy.
+But to truly stay safe, the best thing you can do for this trip, and any other trip you take, is to invest in a travel insurance policy.

-I sometime feel frustrated with the number of times I’ve purchased insurance (like from this company I use a lot), and then don’t need it (well, except that one time…)
+I know, I know.
+Sometimes I feel frustrated with the number of times I’ve purchased trip insurance and then didn’t need it (well, except that one time…)

-But then of course I realize I’m glad I didn’t need it, and am fortunate that if I had found myself sick or in trouble, I would be covered!
+But then of course I realize I’m glad I didn’t need it, and am fortunate that if I had found myself sick or in trouble, I would’ve been covered!

 I’m a sucker for insurance now.
 And still hope I never need to make a claim.